hmis-tools/hmis-api-server/docs/README.md

 Please describe here any documents that are not self-explanatory.

-* `schema/`
-  The subset of the Pathways COMPASS/ROSE schema used with OpenHMIS.
-  See `schema/README.txt` for more.

 * `mirrorsync-compass-to-openhmis2-table-mappings.ods`
   These migration notes from Brian Vogler document the mappings that MirrorSync uses between Pathways COMPASS/ROSE tables, implemented in